Lavender Tea Bread

 Recipe Pin Rate Recipe

 If you love the flavor of lavender, you'll also adore this creamy and delicious Honey Lavender Ice Cream.
+For a smaller floral bake, my Lavender Earl Grey Teacakes are a beautiful companion recipe to this loaf.

-Sliced Lavender Tea Bread
+Lavender Tea Bread FAQs

 What size loaf pan do I need?